wbroem/gfcat/README.md

 ---

 ### Some important caveats:
 * The contents of this repository are part of an ongoing research project.
-The form and function are generally limited to what is required for that project, and may not be appropriate for your project.
-Feedback is welcomed, but feature requests will probably not be honored.
+* The form and function are generally limited to what is required for that project and may not be appropriate for your project.
+* Feedback is welcomed, but feature requests will probably not be honored.
 * The contents of this repository might change dramatically without notice.

 ---